-Savanna Energy stock falls as hostile bid takes the lead
+Savanna Energy stock falls as hostile bid grabs more than 50% of shares

 Savanna Energy Services Corp. shares fell on Monday after hostile bidder Total Energy Services Inc. said investors with more than half the target's stock had tendered to its cash-and-stock bid.

 Savanna fell 4 per cent to $1.91 on the Toronto Stock Exchange early in Monday's session following what appeared to be a victory for Total in an acrimonious bidding war against Western Energy Services Corp.
+Just before noon, the stock was down 2.5 per cent.

 Total said it is in the process of acquiring additional shares after it extended its $225-million offer to April 7.
 "The board of directors and senior management of Total Energy will look to immediately engage with their counterparts at Savanna in an effort to facilitate an efficient and co-operative transition, in the best interests of Savanna, its shareholders and other stakeholders," Total said in a statement.